 There are two possible routes back to Eynsford.
 The longer takes a similarly undulating route along the western side of the Darent valley, weaving in and out of the Otford to Eynsford walk (1-23) on its way to Lullingstone Country Park, an attractive landscape of chalk grassland and ancient woodland with an internationally important collection of veteran trees.
-This route also goes past Eagle Heights, one of the UK's largest Bird of Prey centres; admission (2023) is £12.95 but you might be able to see something of the afternoon flying display from the public footpath.
+This route also goes past Eagle Heights, one of the UK's largest Bird of Prey centres; admission (2024) is £13.95 but you might be able to see something of the afternoon flying display from the public footpath.

 The shorter return route mostly follows the Darent Valley Path, passing The Mount Vineyard in the attractive Kent village of Shoreham and extensive lavender fields at Castle Farm.
 An attractive riverside stretch then leads to Lullingstone Castle (01322-862114), a historic manor house which can be visited (but with limited opening hours).
-Its grounds contain an unusual parish church (freely open to the public at all times) and a World Garden with plants from around the globe, open Thu-Sun from April to October; admission (2023) is £9.
+Its grounds contain an unusual parish church (freely open to the public at all times) and a World Garden with plants from around the globe, open Thu-Sun from April to October; admission (2024) is £9.

 A little further on the walk passes Lullingstone Roman Villa (01322-863467), which has two well-preserved mosaic floors and some early wall paintings dating back to AD 75.
-The site is managed by English Heritage and is open daily (weekends only in winter) to 6pm in summer, 5pm in October and 4pm in winter; standard admission (2023) is around £11 but varies by season.
+The site is managed by English Heritage and is normally open to the public, but has been closed throughout 2024 for essential repair work.